chunyeow/openairinterface5g/targets/PROJECTS/SPECTRA/DEMO_SPECTRA/README.txt

    2.3.
 CRM
    This component of the demo MUST be compiled and installed separately.
    Check <spectra_root_folder>/CRM/ for more details.
+   There is a google app that must be running in the google cloud, and it's url configured in the source code.
+The local client is based on the C++ REST framework codenamed "Casablanca".
+   Furthermore you need to compile the local client components (CRMClient and CRMMain).
+   In the CRM client you will find a folder <tosend> which includes some basic scripts that populate the google app database, and show how to interact with it.

    2.4.
 TVWS Sensing Measurements
    There is a server and client for simulating the TVWS measurements and